dhruvishavaghani/Calculator_java_awt_/README.md

 # Calculator_java_awt_
 I have made a simple calculator performing 4 arithmetic operation using java in backend and java awt in frontend.
+You can you jswing for better frontend preformance.